kubernetes-sigs/descheduler/README.md

 - `nodeAffinity` on the pod
 - Resource `requests` made by the pod and the resources available on other nodes
 - Whether any of the other nodes are marked as `unschedulable`
+- Any `podAntiAffinity` between the pod and the pods on the other nodes

 E.g.